jameslovallo/ardi/README.md

 ### State

 State is also reactive, meaning that any changes will trigger a render.
-Stateful data is accessible from `this`.
+State is accessible from `this`.

 The TMDB component will use an array called 'results' to store movies or tv shows.